Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 this is not likely to improve the accuracy of the model it will make it run and train faster.

-In the end I would like the modify this model, and train it on different set of data, in order to write a small app that can class tweets into three categories: constructive comment, neutral and insult/offensive.
+In the end I would like the modify this model, and train it on different set of data, in order to write a small app that can classify tweets into one of three categories: constructive comment, neutral and insult/offensive.
-This will be the topic of a future blog post.
+This will be the topic of a future post.